 The Radiation Therapy program is administered through the School of Applied Studies, Department of Allied Health.
 The program curriculum at Washburn is an accredited, 13 month certificate of completion program.
 Upon successful completion of the program, graduates are registry eligible with the American Registry of Radiologic Technologists (ARRT).
-Classes begin in June and finish the following July.
+Classes begin in late June or early July and finish the following July.
 The program consists of 40 credit hours of required related courses and clinical education.

 The Radiation Therapy Program accreditation falls under the university’s accreditation by the Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
 This is an acceptable accrediting mechanism according to the ARRT.

 Students should be aware that 3 states do not accept the program’s accreditation.
 The states of Kentucky and Massachusetts, program graduates cannot obtain a state professional license and therefore could not be employed in Kentucky or Massachusetts.
 Additionally, the state of Maryland requires that a graduate of a program accredited by a mechanism other than the JCERT, work for a period of 3 years in another state before applying for a professional license in Maryland.

 State Authorization: The admission of students into a Washburn University degree or certificate program offered online or at sites outside of Kansas is contingent upon the University's compliance with any applicable regulations or laws enacted by those states in which the students reside.
 The University is reviewing the regulations imposed by other states in which our current students reside to determine their applicability and the feasibility of complying with such regulations in the future.

 "Just wanted to say thank you for everything!
 I am so glad I got into this field and I appreciate all you have taught me!"

 "Thank you for all your hard work this year!
 You made everything so organized and as easy as possible.
 I really appreciate it!"